Get the luxuries of a hotel and the freedom of a villa on your next holiday with these all-inclusive villa resorts…

 For something completely different, utterly unforgettable and truly special, a safari holiday is the ultimate bucket list trip.
 And Kwandwe, an eco-conscious game reserve, has three luxurious, all-inclusive villas from where you can enjoy an African adventure.

 Activities include bush picnics, barbecue dinners, nocturnal game drives and fishing in the nearby river, and plenty of opportunity for spotting big game and exciting wildlife like elephants and lions with your own private vehicle and driver.

 Villas come with private pools and sit in a secluded location on the reserve, meaning with a pair of binoculars you might even spot something exciting from you own bedroom window.
 A huge bonus for families is that the resort is entirely malaria free.

-Cost for an all-inclusive villa: One entire villa per night costs from approx. £8,000.
+Cost for an all-inclusive villa: One entire villa per night costs from approx. £3,000 per night.
 There’s also a lodge where rooms cost from £500 per person night based on two sharing.
 More information can be found here.